 - Cover a plate with aluminum foil and place the sashimi slices on top.
 Sear the sashimi with a culinary blow torch until the top surface is lightly brown.
 The goal is for lightly searing outside but still raw on the inside.

 - Serve on a plate and sprinkle with green onion.
-Dip in yuzu to eat.
+Dip in yuzu to enjoy!